TageDan/tagedan.github.io/content/posts/static_site_generation_rust.md

 ---
 title: "Static Site Generation using Rust"
 author: "Tage Danielsson"
-description: "Using rust to generate static html"
+description: "How I made my own framework to generate the static pages on this site using rust"
 date: "2024-07-12"
 tags:
   - "rust"